-Nri was a medieval Igbo institution, located in the colonial Awka division.
-Nri was hypothesized by A.G.
+Nri Civilization occasioned a medieval Igbo institution, located in the colonial Awka division.
+The town of Nri was hypothesized by A.G.
 Leonard, British royal officer in 1902 as the fountainhead from which all the other clans of Igbo, eastern Nigeria’s tribe of the greatest number, sprung.
 The culture of Nri, as stated by Onwuejeogwu in a study on Igbo civilization, had its ascendancy from one of the autochthonous cultures of the Anambra basins.
 The 900 AD. date adduced by Onwuejeogwu for the emergence of the Nri predominance coincides with the carbon-dating age of anthropologist Shaw’s finds at Igbo-Ukwu, a village twenty-five miles south west of Awka.
 The influence of Nri institution, most potent in the northern and western Igbo lands, may have extended, according to Afigbo, to Benin and Iddah.

 The Nri legend of creation consisted of Chukwu, the Igbo God sending Eri to the earth.
 Eri sat on an ant-hill as the soil was neka neka, or waterlogged.
 After entireties with Chukwu, an Awka blacksmith was sent to dry up the land.
 In this time there was no agriculture and Eri with his people were fed with azu igwe, a substance from the interior part of the sky.
 It was to Nri, who was Eri’s first son that the secrets of agriculture was revealed, and by sacrificing his two children, he was bequeathed with the knowledge of the cultivation of yam and cocoyam.
 When he repeated the same for two of his slaves, the secret of oil palm and breadfruit tree were added for him.
 Eri secured a place of prominence for himself as he bargained Chukwu’s request of him to share food items with all people.